Neve-Project/neve-ports/Usage.md

   found but failed to parse), `broken` (if it's explicitly marked `broken`), `failed` (if it failed to build) or `ok`.
-The bulk expressions themselves may be a variety of things; if given no expressions, a full bulk build of the whole `nports` is performed, otherwise the inputs may be simple template names (like for `pkg`), category names (e.g. `main`), or special expressions.
+The bulk expressions themselves may be a variety of things; if given no expressions, a full bulk build of the whole `neve-ports` is performed, otherwise the inputs may be simple template names (like for `pkg`), category names (e.g. `main`), or special expressions.
   The special expressions include `list:XXX` (a list of template names separated by whitespace, but given as a single string), `file:PATH` (a file containing